PathPlanning/AStar-DCO/README.md

 # AStar-DCO

-The basic implementation of A* algorithm with the possibility of using different conteiners for the Open set
+The basic implementation of A* algorithm with the possibility of using different containers for the Open set

 ## Description

 The project contains implementations of following sructures:

 1. List - container that represents a countable number of ordered elements.
 Implemented using `std::list`
-2. Array of lists - array that conteines a number of lists.
+2. Array of lists - array that containes a number of lists.
 Implemented using `std::vector<std::list>`
 3. Set - container that represents a countable number of unordered elements without repeating the equivalent elements.
 Implemented using `std::set`
 4. Array of sets - the same as array of lists, but with sets.
 Implemented using `std::vector<std::set>`
 5. Priority queue - container that represents regular queue, but every element has a "priority" that makes it quicker to choose the most suitable element.
 Implemented using `std::priority_queue`